Tromso in the fall with foliage colors

 • High Temperature: Often reaches 13°C (55°F) or higher on warmer days

-For 2024, the Midnight Sun Marathon is scheduled for June 22, 2024 — and so that you get the full ‘midnight sun’ effect, the race starts at 8:30 PM, meaning most people who do the race will finish around midnight!
+For this upcoming year, the Midnight Sun Marathon is scheduled for June 20, 2026.
+So that you get the full ‘midnight sun’ effect, the race starts at 8:30 PM, meaning most people who do the race will finish around midnight!

 This unique annual marathon attracts runners from around the world who want to run underneath the surreal Arctic sun — and those who want to cheer them on!

-This is a great time for other outdoor activities, like hiking with huskies from local husky farms, or helping with puppy training sessions.
+This is a great time for other outdoor activities, like hiking with huskies from local husky farms and helping with puppy training sessions.

 July